bbirdiman/shapiro-text/phil.md

 since i started with 9, it used that as the starting-value. i didn't know it would do that; i thought the numbers were immaterial.

+so let's try starting with 3.

+3. magic
+14. kareem
+22. jerry
+69. wilt